TIY-Rails-1507/Rails/10_update_part_1.md

 ### Exercise

-Add an edit page for the hotels.
+Add an edit page for the hotels (or any resource you like).

 Use `rake routes` to see the name of the edit route.